riganti/dotvvm-docs/Pages/concepts/security/authentication-and-authorization/aspnetcore.md

 ## Configure the cookie authentication

-The most populare way is to use the standard cookie authentication.
+The most popular way is to use the standard cookie authentication.

 ```CSHARP
 public void ConfigureServices(IServiceCollection services)